danylkoltak/personal_budget_tracker/README.md

 Get total sum for all Categories
 Logout with deleting access token from cookies

-The Docker container "personal_budget_tracker" includes two services: "db" (name of the container: db, with database configuration) and "app" (name of the container: personal-budget-app, with the logic of the app itself and admin environment)
+The Docker container "personal_budget_tracker" includes two services:
+"db" (name of the container: db, with database configuration) "app" (name of the container: personal-budget-app, with the logic of the app itself and admin environment)

-To launch the app locally and gain access to the fucnctionality, follow these steps:
+To launch the app locally and gain access to the functionality, follow these steps:

 1. Clone the project to your local machine from the corresponding git repository

-2. Paste .env file into the root folder on the same level as main.py. (.env must contain variebles for DATABASE_URL=, ACCESS_TOKEN_EXPIRE_MINUTES=, SECRET_KEY=, SUPERUSER_USERNAME=, and SUPERUSER_PASSWORD=)
+2. Paste .env file into the root folder on the same level as main.py.
+(.env.template contains all the neede variables to be filled)

-3. Run "docker-compose build" command in the terminal (assuming you have Docker installed)
+3. Run the docker command in the terminal (assuming you have Docker installed)

+docker-compose build

-4. Run "docker-compose up" or "docker-compose up -d" command to make the container running.
+4. To make the container running use one of the two options:

+docker-compose up
+docker-compose up -d

 In the terminal, you will see:
  ✔ Network personal_budget_tracker_default Created
  ✔ Volume "personal_budget_pgdata" Created
  ✔ Container db Healthy